jmetzger/training-microservices-docker-kubernetes/backups/cluster-backup-kasten-io.md

 ## What does Kubernetes Native Backup mean ?

-  * It is tight into the control plane, so it knows about the objects
+  * It is tight into the kube api server, so it knows about the objects
   * Uses the api to find out about Kubernetes

 ## Setup a storage class (Where to store backup)